 You probably know that you should brush your teeth every day for two minutes at a time.
 You also know that you should floss every day.
 Have you ever been told that bleeding gums is a normal part of caring for your pearly whites?
 Sadly, this isn’t true.
 In fact, bleeding gums could actually indicate more serious issues.

 Certain medications can also lead to bleeding gums.
 As you may know, many medications thin your blood, which decreases your blood’s ability to clot.
 Sadly, this can lead to more sensitive gums and to bleeding gums.
-This is one reason we recommend telling your dentist about any medications you’re taking.
+This is one reason we recommend telling our periodontists about any medications you’re taking.

 If you’re interested in learning more about bleeding gums, please don’t hesitate to contact Precision Periodontics & Dental Implants at 407-378-0877.
 We’ll be happy to answer any questions you have and to offer you personalized advice.
-Dr. Ryan Mendro and our team are eager to hear from you.
+Our team is eager to hear from you.